portscher/OpenGL_solarsystem/README.md

 ## Overview:

 This is a Computer Graphics project from the University of Innsbruck, where we simulated a solar system (or, in this case, a terrestrial system - just for fun ofc).
+Some basic functionalities have been provided by the Interactive Graphics and Simulation Group of the University of Innsbruck, an are marked as such.

 ## Getting started: